This page covers:

 for the Requiem Mass which was held in S. Maria Maggiore on June 8, 1668 for the funeral of Muzio Mattei, Roman knight and general of the Church, who fell at the siege of Candia; (right) another catafalque by Bernini which was erected in 1669 for François Guiron de Ville, head of the Papal cavalry at Candia

 Clement IX was one of the popes who had a predilection for S. Maria Maggiore where he chose to be buried and where he staged some very solemn funerary ceremonies.
 Funerals were not the only occasions for which major temporary structures (aka macchine) were erected.
-The ceremonies related to the coronation of a new pope, the arrival of a king/queen and the traditional gift of the Chinea were all celebrated by these temporary structures.
+The ceremonies related to the coronation of a new pope, the arrival of a king/queen and the traditional gift of the Chinea were all celebrated by temporary structures, e.g. triumphal arches.
 Many architects, including Giuseppe Vasi, earned their living by designing them.

 Museum of S. Maria Maggiore: Statues of the Crib by Arnolfo da Cambio (1292-294)

-The chapel was replaced by Cappella Sistina in 1587, but the statues by Arnolfo were not destroyed.
+The chapel was replaced by additions to the church, but the statues by Arnolfo were not destroyed.
 In the original chapel they were placed in a painted niche resembling a cave.